Randal Grichuk Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 15th in MLB.
+- The Pirates pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Pirates have the 11th-ranked team ERA among all league pitching staffs (3.93).
+- The Pirates have the 11th-ranked team ERA across all league pitching staffs (3.91).

-- The Pirates will send Keller (3-1) to the mound for his eighth start of the season.
-He is 3-1 with a 3.32 ERA and 48 strikeouts in 40 2/3 innings pitched.
+- Hill gets the start for the Pirates, his eighth of the season.
+He is 3-3 with a 4.78 ERA and 32 strikeouts through 37 2/3 innings pitched.

-- His most recent time out came on Wednesday against the Tampa Bay Rays, when the right-hander tossed five innings, surrendering one earned run while allowing five hits.
+- In his most recent appearance on Friday, the left-hander tossed 5 1/3 innings against the Toronto Blue Jays, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.